*King of the West Saxons from 871 to c. 886 *King of the Anglo-Saxons from c. 886

 Although “Alfred the Great” paid off the Vikings they continued to attack and there were several close shaves for Alfred the Great in which he was almost defeated several times by the invading Viking armies.

-The Viking leader Guthrum invaded Wessex in 876 and on this occasion Alfred great was saved by divine intervention, as the Viking fleet of ships was almost entirely destroyed by a devastating storm in the North Sea.
+The Viking leader Guthrum invaded Wessex in 876 and on this occasion Alfred great was saved by divine intervention, as a fleet of Viking ships was almost entirely destroyed by a devastating storm in the North Sea.

 In 878 Alfred the great was caught by surprise at the end of the Christmas festivities by another invading Viking army, he was forced to flee and hide in the Athelney marshes, this was a major embarrassment for the English king.